OHSU Rural Surgery Training

 - Orthopedic surgeons

 The majority of the residents' work is with the general surgeons in the hospital, including a very large number of gastrointestinal endoscopic procedures, since general surgeons provide the vast majority of endoscopy in most rural settings.
 Residents also learn the basics of care for emergency conditions in the surgical specialties, which is necessary for surgeons to know if they plan to practice in a rural setting.

-Ten residents who rotated to Coos Bay have finished residency.
-Four of these residents are now practicing in a rural setting, one of whom is in the Indian Health Service and three of whom are practicing general surgery in a town of 50,000 people or fewer.
+Fourteen residents who rotated to Coos Bay have finished residency.
+Five of these residents (36%) are now practicing in a rural setting, one of whom is in the Indian Health Service and four of whom are practicing general surgery in a town of 50,000 people or fewer.

-There have been 23 graduates of the residency who rotated in Grants Pass.
-Of these graduates, nine (about 39%) are currently practicing in a rural setting.
-Of these nine, two are practicing in Grants Pass.
+There have been 25 graduates of the residency who rotated in Grants Pass.
+Of these graduates, ten (40%) are currently practicing in a rural setting.
+Of these ten, two are practicing in Grants Pass.

 Throughout this same period, only 4% of OHSU general surgery residents who did not take part in the rural program are now practicing in a rural community.
 This statistic shows the importance and success of rural residency programs for the recruitment and retention of rural physicians.

 Residents at Grants Pass log around 500 cases during that year, which is more than twice the caseload of a typical residency year.
 Residents who rotate for six months in Coos Bay log about 250 cases, with the same case distribution.
 As a result of their volume of cases and vast amount of experiences, these residents are able to independently, competently, and confidently transition into their chief year of residency.